 - EHAC students are eligibleto the 9-week CDC Summer Program in Environmental Health (SUPEH)

-- EHAC students are eligible to compete for scholarships and internships provided by AEHAP and the National Sanitation Foundation, including an all-expense paid trip to NEHA’s annual conference to present their research, and are also provided with information about other internship and scholarship opportunities.
+- EHAC students are eligible to compete for scholarships and internships provided by AEHAP and NSF International, including a trip to NEHA’s annual conference to present their research, and are also provided with information about other internship and scholarship opportunities.